Home > About Curtains > Design Tips/Glossary

 • Use Coupon Code: SAVE5 to save 5%!

-• Use Coupon Code: FREESHIP75 for Free Shipping on all orders over $75!
+• Use Coupon Code: FREESHIP75 for Free Economy Ground Shipping on all orders over $75!

 • Use Coupon Code: SAVE15 to Save 15% on orders over $100

-Only one Coupon per Customer.
+Only one Coupon per an Order.
 Coupons valid today.
 Not valid on previous orders.

 Coupons must be entered and applied during checkout,